-Nonresidents: Include on line 28, federal amount column only, the total amount of military pay included in the federal amount column on line 1.
+Nonresidents: Include on line 29, Federal amount column only, the total amount of military pay included in the Federal amount column on line 1.

-Part-year residents: Include on line 28, federal amount column only, the portion of the military pay included in the federal amount column on line 1 that you received during your nonresident period.
+Part-year residents: Include on line 29, Federal amount column only, the portion of the military pay included in the Federal amount column on line 1 that you received during your nonresident period.

-S-35 New York organized militia If you are a member of the New York organized militia and you included in your federal adjusted gross income any income you received for performing active service within New York State pursuant to active duty orders issued by the governor of New York, then include that income on line 28 in both the Federal amount column and the New York State amount column.
-Do not include on line 28 any income you receive for regular duties in the organized militia (for example, pay received for the annual two-week training program) or any income received because you were called to active duty in the United States armed forces.
+S-35 New York organized militia

+If you are a member of the New York organized militia and you included in your federal adjusted gross income any income vou received for performing active service within New York State due to emergency state active duty orders issued pursuant to section six of the Military Law, then include that income on line 29 in both the Federal amount column and the New York State amount column.
+Do not include on line 29 any income you receive for regular duties in the organized militia (for example, pay received for the annual two-week training program) or any income received because you were called to active duty in the United States armed forces.
 Members of the New York State organized militia include the New York Army National Guard, the New York Air National Guard, the New York Naval Militia, and the New York Guard.